-4015.
+- Screen captures of the Scoring Report are to be submitted to CyberPatriot and then deleted before the next competition Round.
+It is a rules violation to keep a screenshot of the Scoring Report for reasons other than score discrepancy disputes. - c.
+Competition Scoreboard Screenshot.
+Complete screenshots are helpful but not required. - 4016.
 APPEALS PROCESS.
 The appeals process is a formal procedure that ensures competition fairness by considering unforeseen conditions that impact a team's ability to compete.
 The process is NOT a vehicle for a team to pursue advancement in the competition by other means.
 The following rules apply to appeals.
-The National Commissioner is the final decision authority on all appeals.

-- 1. Deadlines.
+The National Commissioner is the final decision authority on all appeals. - 1.
+Deadlines.
 Unless otherwise published by the CyberPatriot Program Office, appeals must be received by the CyberPatriot Program office before 4:00 p.m.
-Eastern Time on the second day after the completion of the round.
+Eastern Time on the second day after the round was completed.
 Coaches that cannot access the online form may email their appeals to cpoc@uscyberpatriot.org. - 2.
 Originator.
-Only the team's Coach may originate a team's appeal. - 3.
+Only the team's coach may originate a team's appeal. - 3.
 Emergency Competition Date Appeals.
 Only the reasons in paragraph 4013 will be considered for an Emergency Competition Date appeal.
 Schedule conflicts will not be considered for Emergency Competition Date appeals.